JeremyBYU/cpp-pybind-skel/README.md

 1. The function/class API might actually be slightly different in arguments and return types (e.g., list vs. std::vector) and more detail/nuance may be desired in one form of the other.
 2. I have no idea how to share them.

 For Python, I am using this [method](./src/Python/cpplib_pybind/docstring/docstring.hpp) to inject further documentation into functions/classes which was developed by [Intel at Open3D](https://github.com/intel-isl/Open3D).
-They have provide a function that can transform an input `map` of arg/description pairs and convert to [Googles Python Docstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+They provide a function that can transform an input `map` of arg/description pairs and convert to [Googles Python Docstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).

 ### Documentation Website Generation